 - Allergy to human blood products, history of or

-- Arterial bleeding, severe or brisk Should not be used in patients with these conditions.
+- Infection on any part of the body or at the application site—Should not be used in patients with these conditions.

 Proper Use of This Medicine:

 A doctor or other trained health professional will give you this medicine.
 This medicine is applied only to your skin or incision during surgery.

 This medicine may be used with a sponge or a spray applicator.
 It should not be given as an injection.

 It is very important that your doctor check you closely while you are receiving this medicine to make sure it is working properly.